sflavelle/writing/Splintering Realities (Multiversal Crossover Thing)/Parts/2 - Abort Abort (AHITxUTxCeleste)/Chapters/2 - Golden Flowers/2 - Golden Flowers.md

 And now it seemed she would be stuck down here for the rest of her days.

-Which, if the armored knight stalking toward her rough location had anything to say about it, would not be very long.
+Which, if the armored knight already stalking toward her rough location had anything to say about it, would not be very long.

 ----